FAQs

 About Coaching & How It Works

-• HWC is unique because I blend evidence-informed coaching with a holistic, lifestyle-based approach and real-life experience.
-With a background as a registered nurse and a board-certified health coach, I understand the medical context of health and the day-to-day habits that shape how you feel.
-In coaching, I am wearing my coaching hat.
+• HWC blends evidence-informed coaching with a holistic, lifestyle-based approach grounded in real life.
+With a background as a registered nurse and a board-certified health coach, I understand both the medical context of health and the day-to-day patterns that shape how you feel.
+In our work together, I’m acting as your coach.
 I do not diagnose or treat.
-I help you connect the dots between your mindset, stress, environment, routines, nourishment, and movement so you can create change that is realistic for your life.
+I help you connect the dots between mindset, stress, environment, routines, nourishment, and movement so you can create change that fits your life.

 This is not a one-size-fits-all plan or a quick fix.
-Together, we build sustainable routines, tools, and self-trust that support steady energy, resilience, and long-term well-being.
+You’ll walk away with practical tools, sustainable routines, and greater self-trust so you can build steady energy, resilience, and long-term wellbeing.

 • Therapy often focuses on healing the past and supporting emotional or mental health.
 Nutritionists primarily focus on dietary plans or medical nutrition therapy.
 Coaching lives in the “now and next.”
 It’s action-oriented to help you build habits, routines, and mindset shifts to move forward.
 I don’t diagnose, treat, or provide medical or nutrition therapy, I support you in integrating sustainable change into your daily life.